dunstontc/learn-go/code/Kernighan/tgpl/notes/07-Interfaces.md

     pow(x, 3) + pow(y, 3)
     (F - 32) * 5 / 9
 ```
 The five concrete types below represent particular kinds of expression.
 A `Var` represents a reference to a variable.
-(We’ll soon see why it is exported.)
+(We'll soon see why it is exported.)
 A `literal` represents a floating-point constant.
 The `unary` and `binary` types represent operator expressions with one or two operands, which can be any kind of `Expr`.
-A call represents a function `call`; we’ll restrict its `fn` field to `pow`, `sin`, or `sqrt`.
+A call represents a function `call`; we'll restrict its `fn` field to `pow`, `sin`, or `sqrt`.
 ```go
 // gopl.io/ch7/eval
 // A Var identifies a variable, e.g., x.